 Gather classic literature.
 Conduct literature searches to gather the newest most important pieces of research.
 Be careful because it's easy to become consumed and overwhelmed with this part.
 You wont be able to download and read everything.
 Make choices.

 What are the challenges you face in preparing to take the comps?
 Locating study materials, reading them, managing your time, keeping productive, and learning how to discuss the interrelations of theory and research are all part of studying for comps.
 Do you have a family?
 Roommate?
 Do you have the space to spread out?
 A quiet place to work?
 Think about all the challenges you face and then devise solutions.

 Many students, especially at the doctoral level, carve out time that they devote exclusively to studying - no working, no teaching, no coursework.
 Some take a month and others take a summer.
 Set aside a time frame.

 Manage your time.

 Recognize that your time is limited.
 You need to decide what to study and how much time to devote to each topic.
 It's likely that you have a better grasp of some topics than others, so distribute your study time accordingly.
-Devise a schedule and determine how you will fit all of your studying before the exam.
+Devise a schedule and determine how you will fit in all of your studying.
 Each week set goals.
 Each day have a to-do list and follow it.
 You will find that some topics take less time and other more time.
 Adjust your schedule and plans accordingly.

 Remember that you're not alone in preparing for comps.
 Work with other students.
 Share resources and advice.
 Simply hang out and talk about the stress.
 Consider creating a study group, set group goals, and then report your progress to your group.
 Even if no other students are preparing to take comps, take time to spend with other students.
 Reading and studying in isolation can lead to loneliness, which certainly isn't good for morale and motivation.